zoruka/world-clock/README.md

 <br />

 # React App

-Inside de `app` folder you can run the common create-react-app commands to start a development server.
+Inside the `app` folder you can run the common create-react-app commands to start a development server.

 ### `npm install`